pact-foundation/pact.io/documentation/ruby.md

 This getting started guide should help you get off the ground using Pact with Ruby.
 For more detail or advanced topics, head on over to the [Ruby Pact GitHub repository](https://github.com/realestate-com-au/pact).

+## Getting Started Guide

+This [workshop](https://github.com/DiUS/pact-workshop-ruby-v2) walks you through an example problem from start to finish, exploring most concepts that Pact supports.
+It takes approximately 2 hours to complete.

 ## Installation

 Add this line to your application's Gemfile: